jesmak/thl-covid-card/README.md

 ## How to install

+### With HACS

+1. Add this repository to HACS custom repositories
+2. Search for THL Covid card in HACS and install with type Lovelace
+3. Refresh your browser

 ### Manually

 1. Download thl-covid-card.js from latest release and copy it to config/www folder on your Home Assistant installation.